italolelis/collections/docs/overview.rst

     # Install Composer
     curl -sS https://getcomposer.org/installer | php

-You can add Guzzle as a dependency using the composer.phar CLI:
+You can add Collections as a dependency using the composer.phar CLI:

 .. code-block:: bash